ahmedhazem98/MT-Embedded-Diploma-Projects/Door Locking System - Final Project/ReadMe.md

 3)HMI_ECU is just responsible interaction with the user just take inputs through keypad and display messages on the LCD.

-4)CONTROL_ECU is responsible for all the processing and decisions in the system like password checking, open the door and activate the system alarm
+4)CONTROL_ECU is responsible for all the processing and decisions in the system like password checking, open the door and activate the system alarm.